One of the simplest ways to gauge how you're doing is to ask, and in marketing, this usually ends up as a survey.

 - After the survey is completed, what do you hope to use the collected data for?

 If you are creating a survey to receive customer feedback, you will only want your survey to be available to customers.
-Alternatively, if you have a cancellation survey - you will only want customers whom cancelled the service.
+Alternatively, if you have a cancellation survey - you will only want customers who canceled the service.

 - Determine how you will deliver the survey.
 Will it be embedded on your website, landing page, email, etc.?

-To create your survey we will be using an Act-On form.
-Click Content > Forms > New Form to get started.
+To create your survey we will be using an Act-On Form.
+To get started, click Content > Forms > Create form (top right) see the Forms Composer User Guide:

 Once finished you designing the survey, it's time to distribute it.
 You have a few options when it comes to getting your survey out: